miyo/rv-pc-axi/README.md

 # RV-PC-AXI

 RV-PC-AXI is a variation of RV-PC that uses AXI-version MIG.
 Using AXI makes it is easy to port various FPGA boards.
-This version works on Arty A7-100T.
+This version works on Arty A7-100T, FiC mk1, FiC mk2, and GENESYS2.

 ## How to Build

-In this project, Vivado 2020.2 is used for Arty A7 and Vivado 2021.2 is used for FiC.
+In this project, Vivado 2020.2 is used for Arty A7 and Vivado 2021.2 is used for the others.

 ```bash
 $ vivado -mode batch -source main-arty-a7-100.tcl